 Literacy Studies faculty are engaged in multiple research and professional development partnerships including the ECU Community School, the Rural Education Institute, the Latham Clinical Schools Network, and the Neurocognition Science Laboratory.

 The Department of Literacy Studies, English Education, and History Education in the College of Education at ECU is seeking applicants for the Spangler Distinguished Professorship in Early Literacy, a full-time 9-month faculty position with an annual budget to support scholarship.
 Candidates from historically underrepresented groups are encouraged to apply.
-The position may begin as early as January 2023.
+The position is available starting Fall 2023.
 Rank and salary are commensurate with qualifications.Minimum Education/Experience :

 1. Advocate for early literacy best practices, strategies, and initiatives in NC with other Spangler Distinguished Professors within the UNC System.2.
 Take a leadership role in ensuring ECU’s teacher preparation program prepares educators, education-related professionals, and educational leaders to implement high-quality, research-based, and equitable early literacy curricula.3.
 Plan, implement, and evaluate professional development and partnerships with school and community organizations that enhance early literacy teaching, learning, and leadership in Eastern North Carolina.4.
 Coordinate, conduct, and publish research to advance the field’s understanding of early literacy with a focus on diversity, equity, and inclusion.5.
 Teach one course in literacy during each of the fall and spring terms.6.
 Serve on program, department, and university committees.

 Contingent upon availability of funding.